Header Image

 Dreamed, questioned, loved, risked—and suffered, of course—

-Toward the stone monuments of nobles who lie there just as dead.
+Toward the stone monuments of nobles who lie there just as cold.

 Breathless, I walk again, blood coursing, eyes horizoned,